 Fireworks, bonfires and garden fires

-- be aware that sparks from fireworks and bonfires can cause fly up to the thatch and case fires and take extra care
+- be aware that sparks from fireworks and bonfires can cause fly up to the thatch and cause fires

-- if you have barbecues, bonfires or firework parties make sure they are well away from the house and be sensible with garden fires
+- take extra care if you have barbecues, bonfires or firework parties make sure they are well away from the house and be sensible with garden fires

 - ensure any person working in or on the house is aware of the dangers which the careless use of naked flame can bring